Sherry5Wu/minitalk/README.md

 Every time after sending a bit to server, the client will wait if the server receive it successfully (by checking the value of g_ack),

+if the server receive it  successfully, then the client will send next bit to server; otherwise, the client will wait 10s, the prompt

+time out error message.

 # Key used functions

 To finish this project, fully understanding sigaction() and kill() functions are required.